ChrisKuBa/docker-dynv6-client/README.md

 | -e GREP="scope global dynamic" | unique string to identify the correct ipv6 (if multiple exists) |

 ## Known Issues
-The alpine docker image is fix to the last 1.12 version because of an dns resolving bug in newer version. https://github.com/alpinelinux/docker-alpine/issues/155 https://github.com/nginxinc/docker-nginx/issues/508
+The alpine docker image is fix to the last 1.12 version because of a dns resolving bug in newer version. https://github.com/alpinelinux/docker-alpine/issues/155 https://github.com/nginxinc/docker-nginx/issues/508